gigiguarino/flower-fall/README.md

 This is the first video game I've created. <br>
 I used Unity to develop this. <br>
 Coding language is C#.
 I also make use of Unity's scripting API. <br>
-The graphics are mine as well - created in Pixen (a Mac application). <br>

 ### Controls: <br>
 Arrow keys for movement.